Adobe-Consulting-Services/acs-aem-commons/_posts/2013-10-24-dispatcher-flush-ui.md

 ## Purpose

-Allow authors (or "super authors") to flush parts of the dispatcher cache manually without the invovlement of IT Operations.
+Allow AEM authors (or "super authors") to flush parts of the dispatcher cache manually without the invovlement of IT Operations.

 ## How to Use